-The cardinal feature of gout is inflammatory arthritis
+The cardinal feature of gout is an inflammatory arthritis

 Gout, however, is a metabolic condition.
 Specifically, it involves uric acid metabolism that can lead to deposition of monosodium urate (MSU) crystals in soft tissue, recurrent episodes of joint inflammation, and, if left untreated, joint destruction and kidney damage.

-The culprit for gout is the amount of urate in body which depends on the amount ingested, synthesized and excreted.
+The culprit for gout is the amount of urate in the body which depends on the amount ingested, synthesized, and excreted.
 90% of the uric acid levels are determined by the amount excreted.